dillongardner/dillongardner.github.io/_posts/2016-10-6-STL-Part-I.md

 ### Weekly Decomposition

 Let's start out by looking at the daily variation.
 The decomposition takes the average daily traffic for each month as the sum of three components: a seasonal component, a trend component, and the remainder.
-For each day $t$, the traffic can be written as
+For each day \\(t\\), the traffic can be written as

 $$ DailyTraffic_t = Seasonal_t + Trend_t + Remainder_t $$